tomkite/amc8/session08/homework08.md

 3. The circumference of a circular table is 30 feet.
 If a set of silverware is placed every three feet around the circumference of the table, how many place-settings are there?

 4. At the pound there are 40 dogs.
-If 22 dogs have spots and 30 dogs have short hair, what is the fewest number of dogs that can have short hair and spots?
+If 22 dogs have spots and 30 dogs have short hair, how many dogs that can have short hair and spots? (please use venn diagrams)

+* bonus question:
-5. Ten friends go out to dinner together: 7 order an appetizer, 5 order a soup, and 4 order a salad.
+1. Ten friends go out to dinner together: 7 order an appetizer, 5 order a soup, and 4 order a salad.
 If everyone orders something, but no one orders exactly two things, how many people order all three things?
+* hint: use three-set venn diagrams, there is only one shared section, which represents all three item orders.